 \subsection{Image Animation}

 The task of image animation is to animate a source image using a driving video.
-The object (and its background) in the source and driving inputs may have different identities and appearances.
-To this end, we use the first frame of a source video as the source frame for encoding the appearance, and we use all frames of the driving video as the driving frames for encoding the object's motion.
+The object and its background in the source and driving inputs may have different identities and appearances.
+In the experiments, the first frame of a source video is used for encoding the appearance, and all frames of the driving video are used for driving the object's motion.
 A video is generated where the content of the source frame is animated by the driving video.